walnuthq/madara-docs/docs/quickstart/use_localchain.md

 The local blockchain should be running at address `http://localhost:9944`.
 Store an account with:

 :::info
-The account parameter for the command below should be some of the public account addresses given upon starting the local chain.
+The account parameter for the command below should be one of the public account addresses given upon starting the local chain.
 :::

 ```bash